Mangoman3/Assessment/README.md

 https://github.com/Mangoman3/Assessment.git

 Notes:
-- Project needs more work on test coverage as currenlty is very low
+- Project needs more work on test coverage as currently is very low
 - learnt SwiftUI and Combine for this assessment, seems amazing